Pre-Professional Studies at Purdue

 Now, let's assume that 5 other students did all of those things and they are successful in being admitted.
 Purdue now has a 100% acceptance rate.
 Did Purdue "get them in?"
 No. The students did that.
 They put in all the work.
 Purdue did the same thing for both sets of students.

-Read more about Acceptance Rates on our handout.
+Read more about Admissions Statistics on our handout.
 In reality, national admission rates can be somewhat informative, but school rates really don't tell you much.
 We encourage you to focus on whether you feel comfortable at a school, whether it provides you the advising support you need, and whether you have opportunities to be involved in research and the other things you look forward to taking part in while in college.

-Tours of the Veterinary Medical School are not always available, (it is a working hospital, afterall), but they do try to accommodate requests when they can.
+Tours of the Veterinary Medical School are not always available, (it is a working hospital, after all), but they do try to accommodate requests when they can.
 Contact them as far in advance as you can.

 Requesting a tour of Purdue College of Veterinary Medicine